Travel after surgery

-- Food such as jelly babies and marshmalows can slow doen your stoma output and reduce the frequency of appliance changes
+- Food such as jelly babies and marshmallows can slow down your stoma output and reduce the frequency of appliance changes.

 - Avoid drinks that can speed up your output or affect the stoma appliance such as fruit juice and fizzy drinks.

 - Depending on the area you are visiting, check whether you need bottled water.
 This can also be used if you irrigate and clean your stoma.

 - Avoid uncooked foods like salads, raw vegetables, eggs and fish (especially shellfish) as well as undercooked and reheated foods.